Essex and Suffolk Water: Southend Waterworks Company

 By 1924, the company were supplying an area of 160 sqmi bounded on the south by the River Thames, on the north by the River Crouch, and stretching westwards to the outskirts of Shenfield.
 As the volume of water required increased, additional wells were sunk, until there were 36 wells or boreholes in operation.
 They penetrated a layer of London clay near the surface, and continued into the sands of the Lower London tertiary deposits below that, but the yields obtained were generally poor and gradually diminished over time.
 In 1921 the company started to look at extracting water from rivers, but failed to obtain parliamentary approval for a joint scheme with the South Essex Waterworks Company to obtain water from the River Stour on the border between Essex and Suffolk.
 They therefore developed a scheme to extract water from the River Blackwater, the River Chelmer and its tributary, the River Ter.
-An Act of Parliament was obtained in August 1924, to enable construction of Langford Works, to the west of Maldon.
+The Southend Waterworks Act 1924 (14 & 15 Geo.
+5. c. lxii) was obtained in August 1924, to enable construction of Langford Works, to the west of Maldon.

 The project involved the construction of intakes on the Chelmer and Ter, so that water from either or both could be fed into a concrete pipeline which was 33 in in diameter and 2.5 mi long.
 The water flowed by gravity along the pipeline to two sedimentation reservoirs each covering 10.1 acre and capable of holding 30 e6impgal.
 Water from the Blackwater intake at Langford Mill is pumped to the sedimentation reservoirs.
 From there the water flows by gravity to the Langford pumping station.
 In order to maintain the quality of the water, effluent discharged from the Chelmsford sewage treatment works on the Chelmer and the Witham sewage treatment works on the Blackwater was piped to new outfalls below the intakes.